 The Plan requires the District to make contributions equal to 12% of the qualified employee's compensation, excluding bonuses and lump sum payments.
 The Plan also allows the employee participants to make contributions.
 Employee contributions are deposited into the respective employee's deferred compensation plan (Section 457 Plan) account.
 Therefore, the employee's contributions are maintained separately from those of the employer (District) contributions.
-The Plan also requires the employer to match the employee's voluntary contributions dollar for dollar up to 5% of the employee's eligible compensation.
-Total District contributions to the Plan, including the employer 12% contributions, and the employer match amount, for the years ended September 30, 2021, 2020, and 2019 were \$112,037 \$110,245, and \$88,768, respectively.
+The Plan also requires the employee's eligible compensation.
+Total District contributions to the Plan, including the employer 12% contributions, and the employer match amount, for the years ended September 30, 2022, 2021, and 2020 were \$113,687, \$112,037, and \$110,245, respectively.